GoKEV/RaspberryPi-GPIO-PHP/README.md

 This project was created in 2016 by [Kevin Holmes](http://GoKEV.com/), based on the desire for a simple GPIO interface pane.
 It has evolved slightly to adapt for platform changes, but is still the same basic interface it started out to be.

+- 2022-04-03  Function of momentary buttons is purrty.
+It uses a meta-refresh to revert back to the referer page (click the button, reverts back in XX seconds).
+- 2022-04-01  Thorough API documentation added <a href="https://github.com/GoKEV/RaspberryPi-GPIO-PHP/blob/master/files/html/api_doc.txt" target="new_">here</a>.
 - 2022-03-17  I added the functionality for momentary buttons.
 They can be configured in the index.php as latching or momentary with a user-defined delay in seconds.
 The blue LED doesn't change from the default value.
 I'll fix that some day.
 - 2022-03-16  Read above, "WiringPi deprecation - don't email Gordon to support this."
 - 2019-03-29  Ansible playbook installer allows complete automated setup with a new Pi